Homotopy theory of symmetric powers: Transfer of model structures

-In this section we apply the criteria developed above to the case of the category of modules over a commutative monoid~$R$ in a symmetric monoidal model category~$\C$.
+We conclude this section by applying the criteria developed above to the case of the category of modules over a commutative monoid~$R$ in a symmetric monoidal model category~$\C$.
 An example of this situation occurs in the construction of unstable model structures on symmetric spectra, which are by definition modules over a commutative monoid in symmetric sequences \cite[Theorem~5.1.2]{HoveyShipleySmith:Symmetric}.

 As $R$ is commutative, the category~$\Mod_R$ of $R$-modules has a symmetric monoidal structure: